-We aim to be an inclusive summer school.
+We aimed to be an inclusive summer school.
 For this purpose, we invited equally many female as male instructors.
 As it turned out, we still ended up with an underrepresentation of female instructors.
-We are doing our best to get a diverse mix of participants.
+We were doing our best to get a diverse mix of participants.

-We will also do our best to help with childcare and to lower the barrier of participation for philosophers with disabilities.
+We also did our best to help with childcare and to lower the barrier of participation for philosophers with disabilities.